-The Company's board of directors approved a medium-term target to reduce the carbon emissions intensity rate of its operations by 2030 by 30%, compared to its level in 2018, considering scope 1, 2 and 3 emissions.
-We aim to achieve this target by using a higher proportion of recycled steel scrap in the metallic mix, investments to increase energy efficiency and the use of renewable energy for part of our energy requirements.
+In February 2021, we set a medium-term target to reduce the carbon emissions intensity rate of our operations by 30% by the year 2030, compared to a 2018 baseline, considering Scopes 1 and 2 emissions plus Scope 3 emissions related to raw materials, including steel purchased from third parties.

+We aim to achieve this target by using a higher proportion of recycled steel scrap in the metallic mix and by making investments to increase energy efficiency and the use of renewable energy in our energy requirements.

-This target forms part of a broader long-term objective of reaching carbon neutrality.
-Our ability to achieve this objective will depend on the development of emerging technologies and market and regulatory conditions, including carbon pricing and customer support.
-To further this objective, we plan to actively pursue the development of technologies involving the use of hydrogen and carbon capture, with partners, including our affiliated company Tenova, and participate in pilot projects such as the one we recently announced to use hydrogen in our Dalmine steel shop in Italy.
+This medium-term target forms part of a broader objective of decarbonizing our operations and reaching carbon neutrality.
+The timing will depend on the development of emerging technologies and market and regulatory conditions, including carbon pricing and customer support.
+To achieve this longer-term objective, we will actively pursue the development of technologies involving the use of hydrogen and carbon capture with partners, such as the initiatives we have announced using hydrogen in our Dalmine steel shop in Italy, and carbon capture and use at our Dalmine power plant.